Rwanda

 Nyamata is located in the district of Bugesera, 35 km from the capital of Kigali.
 During the genocide, many Tutsi took refuge in this Catholic church to protect themselves from marauding killers and locked the iron door with a padlock.

-On 10 April 1994, however, nearly 10,000 people were killed in and around the church of Nyamata.
+On 10 April 1994, however, nearly 10,000 people were killed inside and around the church in Nyamata.